-This fantastic salad includes all the traditional stuff from a Seven-Layered Salad, it also has tomatoes, hard-boiled eggs, broccoli, cauliflower, zucchini, carrots, red cabbage, yellow squash, water chestnuts, colorful bell peppers and cucumber.
-I also include raisins and green grape halves, compliments of Carolyn Allen who I used to cater meals with back in New England years ago.
+This fantastic salad includes all the traditional stuff from a Seven-Layered Salad.
+But it also has tomatoes, hard-boiled eggs, broccoli, cauliflower, zucchini, carrots, yellow squash, colorful bell peppers and cucumber.
+I also include raisins and green grape halves.
+I got that tip compliments of Carolyn Allen who I used to cater meals with back in New England years ago.
 We made layered salads regularly for events because you could make the salad the night before serving.
 Everyone always loved this great recipe.
 She’s the one that encouraged me to play around with the recipe to add more stuff.

 This recipe calls for freshly grated romano cheese which is a really nice change to the standard cheddar cheese.
-Healthy 24-Hour Layered Salad is also gluten free if you make sure that your bacon is gluten free.
+24-Hour Layered Salad is also gluten free if you make sure that your bacon is gluten free.
 No matter what veggies you have on hand, everything seems to work in this recipe–everything BUT the kitchen sink, that is!

-Healthy 24-Hour Layered Salad is filled with all kinds of wonderful veggies.
+24-Hour Layered Salad is filled with all kinds of wonderful veggies.

 Here’s a view of the top of the salad.
-You can see the bacon and romano cheese peeking out underneath the hard-boiled eggs and grape tomatoes.
+You can see the bacon and romano cheese peeking out underneath the hard-boiled eggs and tomatoes.

 This amazing salad is filled with everything but the kitchen sink!